 Here are a couple of strategies you can try:

-- Start an accountability group–This is an idea I got from one of our other GMB Trainers, Rose Calucchia.
+- Start an accountability group–This is an idea I got from one of our GMB Trainers, Rose Calucchia.
 She creates small texting groups for her clients who are working on flexibility.
 Rose says, “Whoever does the stretches first each day texts the whole group letting us know.
 This reminds others to do it and adds an element of accountability.”
 Similarly, she’ll also pair up clients who are working toward the same goal, so they can text each other every day to keep each other accountable (she’s on these texting threads as well to offer support).
 I recently incorporated a similar strategy, using a private Facebook group for my flexibility clients.
 I have monthly challenges that keep them motivated and make the process a lot more fun.

 - Help your client develop a growth mindset–If you see that your client is getting down on himself for not being able to progress at the level he wants to, you can work with him on developing a growth mindset (something I talked about in my previous article on motor control as well).
 The growth mindset will allow him to move away from the need for instant gratification, which ultimately leads to disappointment whenever things get difficult.